sjava/vite-phx/README.md

 Vite setup for phoenix framework.
 The goal of this approach is to touch phoenix project as less as possible.

-First, `yarn add -D vite`, and this is all we need:
+First, `yarn add -D vite chokidar`, and this is all we need:

 ```diff